DeKUT-DSAIL/ieee-africon-2023/camera-trap/README.md

 In this tutorial, we'll show you how to set up a camera trap using a Raspberry Pi, Pi Camera, or USB webcam and Python.

 We'll cover the following topics:
-1. Setting up your Raspberry Pi
+0. Setting up your Raspberry Pi
+1. Connecting to your Raspberry Pi
 2. Connecting your camera
 3. Installing necessary libraries
 4. Writing a Python script to capture images or videos